tavicu/homebridge-samsung-tizen/README.md

 ## Configuration
 - Edit your configuration file from `~/.homebridge/config.json`
-- Platform should always be **SamsungTV** then on the devices you can add your Samsung TV's.
+- Platform should always be **SamsungTizen** then on the devices you can add your Samsung TV's.
 - The **IP address** and **MAC address** are required in order to send the commands and wake the TV with **WOL** (Wake on lan) protocol.

 ```
 "platforms": [ {
-        "platform": "SamsungTV",
+        "platform": "SamsungTizen",
         "devices": [{
             "name": "Bedroom TV",
             "ip": "10.20.30.40",